StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

     type: tip

 - **Simplicity**: Built-in mechanisms like brace expansion and C-style `for` loops are native to Bash, providing a straightforward and efficient way to iterate over sequences.
-- **Reduced Dependencies**: By utilizing built-in features, you minimize external dependencies, which enhances script reliability and maintainability.
+- **Reduced Dependencies**: Utilizing built-in features minimizes external dependencies, enhancing script reliability and maintainability.

 ///

 /// details | Examples
     type: example
-//// tab | A Fixed Range
+//// tab | Iterating Over a Fixed Range

 _Using `seq`:_